srdtrk/local-ibc-wasmd-env-setup-guide/Readme.md

           --plugin client \
           --schema ls ./schema \
           --out ./ts \
-          --name ibc_query_receiver \
+          --name INSERT_CONTRACT_NAME \
           --no-bundle
 ```

-This will create the bindings in the `ts/` directory.
+This will create the bindings in a `ts/` directory.
 Do this for all three contracts.